-Opioid drugs are a major concern in Deerfield Beach and Broward County, as the illegal drug fentanyl is driving up overdose rates.
+Synthetic opioid drugs are also a major concern in Deerfield Beach and Broward County, as the synthetic drug fentanyl is driving up overdose rates.
 Close to 200 people died in Broward County in 2016 from an overdose involving illicit fentanyl.
 This drug is a synthetic opioid that can be made illegally in a lab and then pressed into counterfeit prescription pills or used to cut heroin.

 The National Institute on Drug Abuse (NIDA) warns that opioid overdose rates in Florida are higher than national averages.
 In 2016, about 14.4 people per 100,000 residents in Florida died from an opioid overdose versus 13.3 people per 100,000 nationally.

 Ready to get Help?

 Opioids aren’t the only problem drugs in the U.S. The United Way of Broward County Commission on Substance Abuse’s June 2016 report shows that alcohol, marijuana, heroin, fentanyl, cocaine, prescription opioids, benzodiazepines, and synthetic cathinones are all cause for concern in the local area.